morsecodemedia/morsecodemedia/README.md

 ## About Me

-I am currently working as the Technology Director at GSW Advertising, a Syneos Health company, based in Newtown, PA.
-As Technology Director, I oversee the code and system architecture, build strategy, and best practices for the execution of developmental projects as well.
-While I oversee a team in the Newtown office, I also consult on development needs across all agencies in the Syneos network.
+I am currently part of the Technology Leadership team for GSW, a Syneos Health company - primarily overseeing all digital work out of the GSW Philadelphia office, as well as serving as a Technology Director across the Syneos network.
+As Technology Director, I oversee the code and system architecture, build strategy, and best practices for the execution of developmental projects.

 I am also available for freelance development work.
 Feel free to check out my (constantly in-progress) [portfolio](https://www.morsecodemedia.com), to check out some of my previous work.